drawbuildplay/blog/content/blog/home-building-checklist-floorplan.md

----
++++
-title: "Home Building Checklist - Choosing a Floor Plan"
-description: "Once you have found a location for your new home, the next step is to choose the floor plan that is best for you.
-Read our free checklist on finding your perfect floor plan."
+title = "Home Building Checklist - Choosing a Floor Plan" description = "Once you have found a location for your new home, the next step is to choose the floor plan that is best for you.
+Read our free checklist on finding your perfect floor plan." date = "2019-01-08" categories = ["home-building"]
-date: 2019-01-08
-categories: [home-building]
-pinableImage: 'images/choosing_a_floorplan.png'
-images:
-- 'images/choosing_a_floorplan.png'
-- 'images/plan.png'
-- 'images/openplan_vs_closedplan.png'

-resources:
+[images]
+is_pin_friendly = false
-- name: Free Home Building Checklist - Choosing a Floor Plan Checklist
+name = "Free Home Building Checklist - Choosing a Floor Plan Checklist" src = "/uploads/choosing_a_floorplan.png"
-  src: 'images/choosing_a_floorplan.png'
++++
 ---

 When building a new home (or even buying one that is already standing), you will want to go through our [free home building checklist]({{<ref "home-building-checklist">}}) to ensure you are considering everything you need in the layout of your home.